Dilpreet-singh-13/Product-recommender-app/README.md

     - SQLite is used as the local db for simplicity.
 For actual use consider using another db like Postgress
 3. Embeddings are generated and stored at a serverless **Pinecone vector db**.
 This is done via the `upsert_to_pinecone` command.
-    - We use the free tier `ss` model for embeddings, it's trained on very large amounts of data to give rich contextual embeddings
+    - We use the free tier `llama-text-embed-v2` model for embeddings, it's trained on very large amounts of data to give rich contextual embeddings
     - Embedding size: `1024`
     - We only upsert relevant data onto pinecone, the rest is kept is local db for fast retrival.
 This keeps the usage